jbakchr/kaplay-platforms/README.md

 # KAPLAY Platforms

-A simple npm package that allows you to easily add platforms to your KAPLAY game.
+A simple npm package that allows you to easily add platforms to the bottom of your KAPLAY game.

 ## 📦 Installation